 CodeMIHS currently only hosts coding competitions, but has plans to expand to tutoring in the future.
 The coding competitions themselves will most likely be hosted either annually or biannually.
 Both novice and expert coders are welcome, as long as they have some experience in coding.

-For more information on the competition, go to the CodeMIHS website at https://codemihs.com.
+For more information on the competition, visit the CodeMIHS website at https://codemihs.com.